 Before you apply please read our Variation of Premises Licence guidance notes (Word, 213kb).
 These notes explain how to complete the application form and the policies and legislation surrounding this licence.

 Download a Premises Licence Variation/Transfer Application Form (Word, 132kb) and return it to us.

 If you are asking for a Standard Variation, you must submit your Application at least 28 days before the schedule Board date.
 View the Licensing Board Meeting Schedule.

 Your application will be advertised on this website for 21 days to allow members of the public to make any objections or representations.
 If you do not give the Board enough time then your case will be delayed until the next meeting.

 Whatever kind of Variation you want, you must send back the original Premises Licence, or give the Board a written statement of the reasons for failing to produce it.

 Clubs have a special status under the legislation.
-This gives them some advantages over commercial premises; however some clubs have found difficulty with the limits imposed by the legislation on their operations.
+Some clubs have found difficulty with the limits imposed by the legislation on their operations.
 To accommodate these Clubs, the Board has adopted a procedure whereby Clubs can choose to adopt what is called 'Part K Status'.

 It is for the individual Club to decide whether or not to ask the Board for the related Standard Variation.
-We have prepared Club Variation Notes (Word, 36kb) to help you.
+We have prepared Club Variation Notes (Word, 36kb) to help.
 You are advised to take independent legal advice.

 The fee for this licence is based on the non-domestic rateable value of the premises: